 Our next stop will be Tower Bridge, and not only do you get to see it, but we will cross Tower Bridge on foot.
 Before we go up the steps to get to Tower Bridge, though, I would recommend that you have a wander around St Katharine’s Dock, as it’s one of London’s best-kept secrets.
 There are numerous restaurants in this area, so it’s the ideal place if you are looking to have lunch somewhere.
-In St Katharine’s Dock is where we can find The Dicken’s Inn, a unique pub housed in a beautiful 18th century warehouse serving pub food as well as fine grill and pizzeria.
+In St Katharine’s Dock is where we can find The Dicken’s Inn, a unique pub housed in a beautiful 18th-century warehouse serving pub food as well as fine grill and pizzeria.

 We continue to walk across Tower Bridge, admiring it’s beauty.
 Tower Bridge Exhibition is also open to the public, and it has an astonishing viewing platform from where the views are amazing.
 You can buy tickets in advance or enter for free if you have a London Pass.

 You will first walk past London’s City Hall (Greater London Authority’s headquarters) and the HMS Belfast, Europe’s only surviving second world war cruiser, a historic warship and museum where you will get the opportunity to explore what life was like at war at sea.
 You can buy tickets in advance to visit HMS Belfast or enter for free if you have a London Pass.